cferdinandi/reef-js/content/routing.md

 ### `current`

-The `current` property will return the details object for the current route.
+The object for the current route.

 ```js
 // Get the current route details